 Understanding all the variables and moving parts of a business process will help you to automate the workflow.
 You can visualise your processes by drawing a process map, mapping out each step and identifying aspects that can be automated.

-For example, you could run an automation that scans all your incoming emails, sends a summary of the text in each to ChatGPT, then prompts ChatGPT to decide whether the email would be categorised as “sales”, “marketing” or “support”.
+For example, you could run a workflow that scans all your incoming emails, sends a summary of the text in each to an AI, then prompts the AI to decide whether the email would be categorised as 'sales', 'marketing' or 'support'.
 If the email is a sales email, a notification would then be sent to the sales team, a support request would automatically open a support ticket, and a marketing email would be moved to a different folder.

 If you monitor and measure your automations, you will be able to identify any issues and optimise our steps accordingly.